 When we hold grudges and harbor unforgiveness our gifts are not acceptable to God because they are given without respect for His commandment to love one another and to forgive so that we may be forgiven.
 When we do not operate in Love we are not making our offerings and sacrifices as unto the Lord but we are motivated by another spirit.
 Unforgiveness is unrighteousness, and unrighteousness is sin.
 We cannot bring an offering motivated by our disobedience and expect to be accepted on our terms, disregarding His.
 All that is sin is of the devil.

 So then, forgive quickly and if while you are worshipping God He prompts in your spirit the remembrance of an offence that has not been reconciled with your brother, leave your offering and go quickly and do whatever is necessary to make amends for your offence and seek forgiveness.
-If you do not receive forgiveness that then becomes a matter between them and the Lord.
+When you have confessed and earnestly repented of your offense, (that is, acknowledged it before God and sought forgiveness of the one you offended) If then you do not receive forgiveness from them as God has commanded that then becomes a matter between them and the Lord.
 You have done your part and your offering is then acceptable.